 Shopify allows you to set a tax rate for a shop location and create overrides and exemptions.
 One thing I do like that I don’t often see in these sorts of apps is tax rates based on GPS location, which eases the burden on you considerably.

 For Shopify Payments (the default processing method), you’re going to pay 2.7% per transaction to start out, though if you opt for the higher-tiered plans you’ll see some savings.

-Payline is one of our favorite merchant account providers, and we like their mobile solution because it’s available independently of the other offerings and suitable for low-volume businesses, which isn’t common with traditional merchant accounts.
+Payline is one of our favorite merchant account providers, and we like their mobile solution (see our review) because it’s available independently of the other offerings and suitable for low-volume businesses, which isn’t common with traditional merchant accounts.